NEUBIAS/training-resources/_includes/display_settings/display_settings_act1_imagejgui.md

 - Change the contrast settings
 	- [ Image › Adjust › Brightness/Contrast... ]
 	- Explore different min and max values
+		- To highlight bright regions keep the `Maximum` at 255 and slide the `Minimum` bar towards right until you see very bright regions e.g., `Minimum` = `130`
+  		- To highlight dull regions keep the `Maximum` at 255 and slide the `Minimum` bar towards right until you see very bright regions e.g., `Minimum` = `130`
 	- Appreciate that at certain settings a very dim nucleus becomes visible
 	- Check that the pixel values did not change
-	- Never click [ Apply ]
+	- __Critical:__ Never click [ Apply ]
-- Explore various single color LUTs, e.g.
+- Explore various single color colormaps, e.g.
 	- [ Image › Lookup Tables › Green ]
 	- [ Image › Lookup Tables › Blue ]
 	- [ Image › Lookup Tables › Red ]
 		- Avoid red!
 15% of males cannot see anything here!
 		- Magenta can be a better alternative.
-- Explore various multi color LUTs, e.g.
+- Explore various multi color colormaps, e.g.
 	- [ Image › Lookup Tables › Fire ]
 		- Good for this high-dynamic range image
 	- [ Image › Lookup Tables › HiLo ]